 3. Legacy integrations and underlying infrastructure gets in the way

 What many government IT departments have found is that on-premises integration has emerged as a major stumbling block in moving to the cloud.
-As agency IT teams undergo massive cloud projects or look to add new cloud-based technologies to improve citizen engagement, these projects are added to the hundreds of other managed integrations on-premises.
+As agency IT teams undergo massive cloud migration projects or look to add new cloud-based technologies to improve citizen engagement, these projects are added to the hundreds of other managed integrations on-premises.
 To support all of these needs, IT teams then have to spend an increasing amount of their limited budget and working hours provisioning and maintaining their on-premises middleware infrastructure to avoid performance bottlenecks.

 The challenges with on-premises integration for cloud-based initiatives extend far past just cost and labor.
 The performance issues and core computing power associated with designing an integration on-premises, connecting it with cloud-based services that harness their own infrastructure and associated costs, followed by the time, energy, and hours of custom coding needed to manage that connection – alongside thousands of other integrations of on-premises and cloud-based services – minimizes the benefits of moving to cloud-based services in the first place.